 Step 4 – Change the column data type

-In step 3 select the first column, then scroll all the way to the right, and select the last column while pressing SHIFT.
-This selects all columns and allows to change the column data format for all of them at once.
-Choose “Text” and proceed by clicking on “Finish”.
+In step 3, select the first column, then scroll all the way to the right, and select the last column while pressing SHIFT.
+This selects all columns, allowing you to change the column data format for all of them at once.
+Choose “Text” and proceed by clicking “Finish”.

 Step 5 – Choose the import location